 The Core Transfer Maps are groups of eight classes that add up to at least 30 credits.
 When the full set of eight courses are successfully completed at an Oregon community college, they are guaranteed to transfer as a block to any Oregon public university, and they will count toward that university's core bachelor's degree requirements.
 Core Transfer Maps are a streamlined subset of the Oregon Transfer Module and the Associates of Arts Transfer degree and can improve efficiency in credit transfer between postsecondary institutions through its organized general education framework.

 Talk to an advisor at your institution to select the Core Transfer Map that is right for you, and you may also view the Core Transfer Map Information document for more information.

 Major Transfer Maps

-A Major Transfer Map is a course plan for a major that, when completed, will allow students to transfer credits from any Oregon community college to any Oregon public university, and count all of those credits toward a bachelor’s degree in the specific major.
+A Major Transfer Map is a course plan for a major that, when completed, will allow students to transfer credits from any Oregon community college to any Oregon public university, and count all of those credits toward a bachelor’s degree in a specific major.
 Currently Major Transfer Maps have been developed in English Literature, Biology, and Education majors, but these programs must be approved by the community college board before they are available to students at each institution.
 Students can check with their advisors about the availability of the Major Transfer Maps at their college.
 View the HECC's Transfer Implementation Resources Webpage to learn more these statewide agreements and implementation of House Bill 2998.

 Oregon Transfer Module

 The 45-credit Oregon Transfer Module (OTM) provides a subset of general education courses which all “count" as a transferable block toward university requirements.
 It serves as a portable and stackable credential for community college students pursuing an associate degree and can provide an early start on a college degree for high school students.

 Statewide Associate Transfer Degrees